kobsio/klogs/README.md

 ALTER TABLE logs.logs ON CLUSTER '{cluster}' ADD COLUMN content_response_code Float64 DEFAULT fields_number.value[indexOf(fields_number.key, 'content.response_code')]
 ```

 But those columns will be materialized only for new data and after merges.
 In order to materialize those columns for old data:

-you can use `ALTER TABLE MATERIALIZE COLUMN` for ClickHouse version > 21.10.
+- You can use `ALTER TABLE MATERIALIZE COLUMN` for ClickHouse version > 21.10.

 ```sql
 ALTER TABLE logs.logs_local ON CLUSTER '{cluster}' MATERIALIZE COLUMN content_level;
 ALTER TABLE logs.logs_local ON CLUSTER '{cluster}' MATERIALIZE COLUMN content_response_code;
 ```

-Or for older ClickHouse versions, `ALTER TABLE UPDATE`.
+- Or for older ClickHouse versions, `ALTER TABLE UPDATE`.

 ```sql
 ALTER TABLE logs.logs_local ON CLUSTER '{cluster}' UPDATE content_level = content_level WHERE 1;